Wildsong/docker-ArcGISWebAppBuilder/README.md

 ## Networking note

-I run my WebAppBuilder directly on the network (no proxy) at port 3344, the default.
-You might do it some other way.
+I run my WebAppBuilder directly on the local network (no proxy) at port 3344, the default.
 I don't expose it to the internet so I don't need to proxy it.

 ## Build image